fiso64/slsk-batchdl/README.md

   --yt-id-col <column>         Youtube video ID column (only needed if length-col or yt-desc-col don't exist).
 Use with --yt-parse.
   --yt-parse                   Enable if you have a csv file of YouTube video titles and channel names; attempt to parse.

+  -s --single <str>            Search & download a specific track -a --album <str>             Does nothing

   --pref-format <format>       Preferred file format (default: mp3) --pref-length-tol <tol>      Preferred length tolerance (if length col provided) (default: 3) --pref-min-bitrate <rate>    Preferred minimum bitrate (default: 200)